Infrastructure 2023-06-03

 Summary

-Forward proxy servers, reverse proxy servers, and gateway servers differ in their placement and whether they act as intermediaries or controllers of communication.
+Forward Proxy, Reverse Proxy, and Gateway servers differ in their placement and whether they act as intermediaries or controllers of communication.

 References